fitraditya/ReWebSocket/README.md

 - `close()`

 Additional methods:
-- `open()`: Manually open WebSocket connection if the connection is fully closed.
+- `open()`: Manually open WebSocket connection if the connection has fully closed.

 Events
 ------